-Consultation and collaboration with First Nations groups is required of the Company in the environmental assessment, subsequent permitting, development, and operation stages of certain projects.
-Certain First Nations groups may oppose projects at any given stage and such opposition may adversely affect the advancement of the projects and/or the Company's share performance.
+Engagement and collaboration with Indigenous groups is a requirement of the Company in the environmental assessment, subsequent permitting, development, and operations stages of its projects.
+Certain Indigenous groups may oppose projects at any given stage and such opposition may adversely affect the advancement of the projects and/or the Company's share performance.
 Canadian law relating to aboriginal rights, including aboriginal title rights, is in a period of change.
 There is a risk that future changes to the law may adversely affect the Company's rights to its projects.
-First Nations title claims as well as related consultation issues may impact the Company's ability to pursue exploration, development, and mining at its projects.
-Managing relations with local indigenous groups is a matter of paramount importance to the Company.
-There may be no assurance however that title claims as well as related consultation issues will not arise on or with respect to the Company's properties.
+Indigenous title claims as well as related consultation issues may impact the Company's ability to pursue exploration, development, and mining at its projects.
+Meaningful and continuous engagement with local indigenous groups is of paramount importance to the Company.
+However, there may be no assurance that title claims as well as related consultation issues will not arise on or with respect to the Company's properties.

-With respect to Goldboro, the Company remains steadfast in its commitment toward the development of a Mutual Benefits Agreement with the Nova Scotia Mi'kmaq.
-The Company recognizes the asserted Aboriginal & Treaty Rights and Title of Nova Scotia Mi'kmaq and maintains ongoing engagement with Kwilmu'kw Maw-klusuaqn Negotiation Office (KMKNO) and representatives of Paqtnkek Mi'kmaw Nation.
+With respect to Goldboro, the Company remains steadfast in its commitment toward the development of a Mutual Benefits Agreement with the Mi'kmaq of Nova Scotia.
+The Company recognizes the asserted Aboriginal & Treaty Rights and Title of Mi'kmaq of Nova Scotia and maintains ongoing engagement with Kwilmu'kw Maw-klusuaqn Negotiation Office ("KMKNO") and representatives of Paqtnkek Mi'kmaw Nation.
 In 2019, the Company and the Assembly of Nova Scotia Mi'kmaw Chiefs signed a Memorandum of Understanding that outlines a process that the parties may use to develop a Mutual Benefits Agreement that reflects a desire to build a mutually beneficial relationship with respect to the Project.
-This process is ongoing, and the Company maintains its commitment to work collaboratively with Nova Scotia Mi'kmaq regarding environmental and cultural priorities, as well as social and economic opportunities throughout the life of the Project.
+This process is ongoing, and the Company maintains its commitment to work collaboratively with Mi'kmaq of Nova Scotia regarding environmental and cultural priorities, as well as social and economic opportunities throughout the life of the Project.